The Van Sweringen Brothers

 The development of Shaker Heights began around 1905 when "the Vans" began planning a picturesque community where both the design of the houses and the type of people allowed in would be strictly controlled.
 These restrictions were put in place in order to maintain Shaker's spatial and social distinctiveness from the increasingly polluted and overcrowded nature of big city life in Cleveland.

 The Terminal Tower complex grew out of the brothers' efforts to provide a system of rapid transit from Shaker to Downtown Cleveland for suburban commuters.
 Their original plan for a small terminal near Public Square morphed into the massive Cleveland Union Terminal project, which included a new central rail station for the city in addition to the 52-story Terminal Tower and three other office buildings.

-The brothers died relatively young - and only a year apart from one another - in the mid-1930s.
+The brothers died relatively young – and only a year apart from one another – in the mid 1930s.
 Much of their fortune had dwindled away with the onset of the Great Depression and the unraveling of their complicated series of holding companies.
-Newer generations of Clevelanders are largely unfamiliar with the story of the Van Sweringens, and one would be hard pressed to find a building or street in the area bearing their name.
+Many younger Clevelanders are likely unfamiliar with the story of the Van Sweringens, and one would be hard pressed to find a building or street in the area bearing their name.
 Their success at avoiding the spotlight has endured, leaving their contributions to Cleveland's history largely obscured.